Belen, New Mexico: History

-Belén was officially incorporated as a municipality in 1918.
+Belén was incorporated as a municipality in 1918.
 It was originally called the "Village of Belén", later becoming the "City of Belén".

-In 1927, Belén native and movie stunt pilot Arthur C. Goebel took up the challenge by James D. Dole, the Hawaii pineapple magnate, to race with other pilots to be the first to fly nonstop from the mainland United States to the Hawaii territory in what is known as the Dole Air Race.
+In 1927, Belén native and movie stunt pilot Arthur C. Goebel took up the challenge by James D. Dole, the Hawaii pineapple magnate, to race with other pilots to be the first to fly nonstop from the mainland United States to the Hawaii territory, in what is known as the Dole Air Race.
 Goebel flew the Woolaroc.
-Of the 13 planes that qualified, seven were lost in crashes, killing ten people.
+Of the 13 planes that qualified, seven were lost in crashes, killing ten.
 Only two planes made it safely to Hawaii.
 Goebel landed first in Hawaii after a nonstop 26 hours, 17 minutes, and 33 seconds, receiving the top prize of $25,000.

 The world's first atomic bomb, in unassembled pieces, traveled through Belén in July 1945 en route to the Trinity site at what is now White Sands Missile Range.
 The bomb's Belén route used old Highway 85, now Highway 314, also known as Main Street.
-Located in downtown Belén in 1945 was Roy's Cafe, a restaurant where military and science personnel would go to grab a meal since it had the necessary security clearance.
+Located in downtown Belén in 1945 was Roy's Cafe, a restaurant where military and science personnel would dine since it had the necessary security clearance.
 Local legend suggests personnel escorting the atomic bomb, and perhaps the bomb itself, stopped at Roy's Cafe as they passed through town.

-In 1950, William F. Beavers, owner of B&B Cafe on Becker Avenue, filed the first patent for a machine that sliced potatoes into waffle-like slices, vowing to help commercialize the now famed waffle fry in cafes across the United States.
+In 1950, William F. Beavers, owner of B&B Cafe on Becker Avenue, filed the first patent for a machine that sliced potatoes into waffle-like slices, vowing to help commercialize the now-famed waffle fry in cafes across the United States.
 His patent was granted two years later for what he called a "slicing machine with a stationary knife and reciprocating carrier" made "for the slicing of potatoes and like foods into attractive shapes."
 The waffle fries could be paired with Belén's own Hub City soda pop brewed and bottled locally by the Belén Bottling Co.
-The soda's trademark was "Pop with Personality".
+The soda's trademark was "Pop with Personality."